Frequently Asked Questions

 Why would an agency not have scores in some categories?

-For agencies to have category scores and rankings, they need to have data for all sub-questions that make up that particular category.
+For agencies to have category scores and rankings, they need to have data for all the questions that make up that particular category.
 Several agencies that do not take the Federal Employee Viewpoint Survey still participate in the rankings voluntarily, and their surveys may not include the questions required for each category.
 See our methodology page for details.

 Who can participate in the Best Places to Work rankings?

-Any agency with at least 100 federal employees is eligible to participate in the Best Places to Work rankings.
 Eligible agencies that do not participate in OPM’s government-wide annual employee survey can be part of the Best Places to Work rankings if they conduct a comparable survey that includes our three employee engagement and satisfaction questions.
 The survey needs to be administered during the same timeframe as the Federal Employee Viewpoint Survey and have at least a 50% response rate.
 Please contact us to learn more about the survey requirements and how your agency can participate.

 Why are agencies grouped by size?